Students: Find your Course Reserves

 - Log into your Brightspace course shell and find the Course Reserves link or widget.

 - If your readings aren’t available via Brightspace, log in to the Course Reserves platform directly with your MUN Login ID.
-Search for your course by course ID, course name, or instructor name.
+Select "Find lists" from the main navigation menu and search for your course by course ID, course name, or instructor name.

 Instructors: Submit your Course Reserves